Fort Loramie, Sidney, & Troy, OH

 How is dry eye disease diagnosed?

-Our eye doctors can check for dry eye as a part of your comprehensive eye exam.
-They’ll assess how many tears your eyes produce and how quickly those tears evaporate as well as examine the health of your eyelids and the surface of your eyes.
-Beyond the physical signs, we also consider factors like your lifestyle, environmental factors, and overall health.
-For example, if you work at a computer all day, this can cause you to blink less often and lead to dry eye.
-Alternatively, a medical condition or medication could be contributing to symptoms.
-Understanding any potential causes will help us decide on the best treatment approach.
+Our dry eye doctors can check for dry eye as part of your comprehensive eye exam.
+They’ll assess how many tears your eyes produce and how quickly those tears evaporate, as well as examine the health of your eyelids and the surface of your eyes.

-Our eye doctors can check for dry eye as a part of your comprehensive eye exam.
-They’ll assess how many tears your eyes produce and how quickly those tears evaporate as well as examine the health of your eyelids and the surface of your eyes.
 Beyond the physical signs, we also consider factors like your lifestyle, environmental factors, and overall health.
 For example, if you work at a computer all day, this can cause you to blink less often and lead to dry eye.
-Alternatively, a medical condition or medication could be contributing to symptoms.
-Understanding any potential causes will help us decide on the best treatment approach.
+Alternatively, a windy environment, air pollution, a dry climate, or a medical condition or medication could be contributing to symptoms.³ Understanding any potential causes will help us decide on the best treatment approach.

 Dry eye treatment options